26 Metaprogramming

 #> body_mass_g ~ bill_length_mm + flipper_length_mm

 The connection to Chapter 23 is direct.
-Formulas are non-standard evaluation.
-The variable names are unquoted. body_mass_g is looked up in penguins, not in the calling environment.
-This is the same trick dplyr uses, just older.
+Formulas are non-standard evaluation: the variable names are unquoted, body_mass_g is looked up in penguins rather than in the calling environment.
+Dplyr uses the same trick, just with newer machinery.

 Exercises